Homelab to Production, Powered by Tailscale

 Tailscale SSH demo

 Caddy runs on a Vultr VPS and handles all HTTP traffic.
-Caddy makes a Tailscale VPN call to my Mac server hosted in the 1 Gbps homelab.
+Caddy reverse proxies over the Tailscale mesh to my homelab server on 1 Gbps fiber.
 The VPS is the only public-facing edge.

 DNS: